As Amazon Associates, we may earn from qualifying purchases. See disclosure in sidebar.

 While treating ringworm may require a lengthy time commitment, it’s fortunately not very expensive to treat.
 Most dogs will cost under $100 for diagnosis and treatment.
 Of course, this price will increase if the infection persists and requires more medication or more in-depth diagnostics.

-What should I do if my dog does have ringworm?
+What should I do if my dog has ringworm?

 If you notice any new lesions on your dog’s skin, it’s best to see your veterinarian.
 This is especially important when you suspect ringworm so that you can better prevent it from spreading to other pets or people.
 Keep your pup separated from others and in an easy-to-clean room.